sebawita/articles/flexible-frame-composition/flexible-frame-composition.md

 > TLTR: Old NativeScript can't share content between pages - more memory required, more CPU usage and slower performance

-In previous versions of NativeScript we would always create a Page and place the content of the app in there.
-Then when the app would navigate to another view, NativeScript would create another Page and swap it in for the old one.
+In preovious versions of NativeScript we would always have a single Frame in the root of the app (Note: The Frame is the element responsible for navigation.
+It hosts the pages when navgiating to them).
+Because this Frame is the root of the app, it is **always** full screen and so are all the Pages loaded inside it.

 At first, this doesn't sound like a big deal.
 I am on page A, so the main Frame contains A, then I navigate to page B, and now the main Frame contains B.
 The problem starts when you need to add a SideDrawer (or a TabView) for Navigation.
 Since each time the app navigates, all of its content gets replaced, that means that we have to add a side drawer to each page.
 As a result the app creates a new instance of the side drawer every time it navigates, meaning more RAM used, more CPU cycles spent and slower performance.